 Is Africa on your bucket list?

 Is your goal to capture quality, potentially award winning wildlife photographs?

 - Imagine an African game reserve managed for the conservation of wild animals but developed and focused around the requirements of wildlife photographers.
 It sounds too good to be true!

-- Now imagine that special wildlife photographer reserve with rhino, elephant, lions, Cape buffalo, leopards, as well as cheetah, wild dogs and an impressive 400 plus bird list.
+- Now imagine that special wildlife photographer reserve with rhino, elephant, lions, Cape buffalo, leopards, as well as cheetah, and an impressive 400 plus bird list.